artisticMink/starsector-weapons/README.md

 | Kinsei HTRP-4  | Large  | High Explosive | Anti Armor  | 3800        | 22  |
 | Audrey Special | Medium | Fragmentation  | Party Trick | 1000        | 8   |

-The Kinseis can be acquired as high level loot or from the historian.
-The Audrey special might also pop up on specialized markets.
+The weapons can be acquired as high level loot or via blueprint from the historian.
+Some might also pop up on specialized markets.

-## Creating Portal Missiles
+### Creating Portal Missiles

 If you want to create portal missiles yourself, take a look at [PortalMissileAI].

-Either grab the code or use this mod as a dependency, [PortalMissileAiConfig] and [BehaviorInterface] already offer extendability.
+Either grab the code or use this mod as a dependency, [PortalMissileAiConfig] and [BehaviorInterface] already offer some extendability.

 ## Build the mod